stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 You can join the dots on where to take this opportunity.

-#### pick industry or function specific tech that is easy to learn and will generate ongoing consulting
+#### pick industry or function specific tech that is easy to learn and generates ongoing consulting

 There are unlimited opportunities here, so your criteria may come down to what interests your firm, industry knowledge and local market potential.